 To consider the report of the Leeds Bronze COVID-19 Vaccination Steering Group that provides an overview of the Leeds COVID-19 Vaccination Programme setting the context for the 20 Jan 2021 meeting, where greater detail will be provided.
 This is in recognition of the fast paced changing nature of the rollout and will enable as up to date information as possible to be shared.
 The information provided in this report is correct as of 6 Jan 2021.
-For the latest information please visit the and the .
-For information on the local programme please visit the .
+For the latest information please visit the Government website and the NHS website.
+For information on the local programme please visit the NHS Leeds CCG website.

 The Leeds Bronze COVID-19 Vaccination Steering Group submitted a report that provided an overview of the Leeds COVID-19 Vaccination Programme setting the context for the 20 Jan 2021 meeting.
 The information provided in this report was correct as of 6 Jan 2021.
-For the latest information please visit theand the .
-For information on the local programme please visit the .
+For the latest information please visit the Government website and the NHS website.
+For information on the local programme please visit the NHS Leeds CCG website.

 The following were in attendance: